Dre Campbell Farm

 Garlic’s strong smell will help keep moles, gophers, and voles away from your yard and garden.
 Place the cloves in their tunnels.
 However, be sure to replace them periodically.

-Alternatively, make a DIY pest control spray for your plants by blending 2 bulbs of garlic in a cup of water.
-Next, strain and mix the solution into a gallon of water along with 2 teaspoons of liquid soap.
+Alternatively, make a DIY pest control spray for your plants by blending two garlic bulbs in a cup of water.
+Next, strain and mix the solution into a gallon of water and two teaspoons of liquid soap.

 Shake well, and use this as a natural pesticide for your vegetable garden.
 Garlic spray also helps to keep fungal issues at bay.